Astrowallaby/PaleozoicPC-stuff/readme.md

 There are other clones/compatible versions of this board available from various sources.
 Although sold as an "EMS/LIM 4.0" board the hardware of this device is limited solely to manipulating 16k pages within a 64k page frame, it is not capable of "mapping" or backfilling memory to other regions.
-This means the hardware us mostly only suitable for programs which specifically use EMS memory for data, not for providing upper memory to load DOS and drivers "high".
+This means the hardware is mostly only suitable for programs which specifically use EMS memory for data, not for providing upper memory to load DOS and drivers "high".

 Despite this there are times where it may be worth sacrificing EMS in order to gain space to free